23 of the Best Types of Orchids to Grow as Houseplants

 Plants range in size from very small to very large, and while many of these species have fragrant blooms, some have an unpleasant odor that is intended to attract their main pollinators – flies.

-Most of these orchids are intermediate growers, though some are warm growers, and others prefer cool conditions.
+Most of these orchids are intermediate growers, though some are warm growers and others prefer cool conditions.

-These species tend to thrive in moderate to bright indirect light.
+They thrive in moderate to bright indirect light.

 Some species can be cultivated in shallow pots, while those with long rhizomes tend to fare better in baskets or mounted on slabs.
 Fast growers, the roots of these orchids can be difficult to contain.